The Association to Stop Racism Against Black People: History

-The organization was initially formed by a couple, Toshiji and Kimiko Arita, living in Sakai, Osaka, together with their nine year-old son, Hajima Arita, on August 11, 1988.
+The organization was initially formed by a couple, Toshiji and Kimiko Arita, living in Sakai, Osaka, together with their nine year-old son, Hajime Arita, on August 11, 1988.
 Kimiko Arita was the association's chairman and Kimiko Arita the vice chairman.
 Hajime Arita was treasurer.
 Initially they were the only members of the association, but its membership increased to 135 by February 1992 and 225 by December 1995.
 There is no report of recent activity from the organization.

 In July 1988, The Washington Post published a report titled "Old Black Stereotypes Find New Lives in Japan", which described the design of a Sambo and Hannah doll by Sanrio, as well as mannequins manufactured by Yamato Mannequin which were found in department stores, as discriminatory.
 Sanrio immediately ceased the doll's production and recalled all the dolls.
 However, after reading the report, the Arita family agreed with the position of the article that such an expression can be considered as discriminatory, and as a result they went to collect goods that depicted black people from shops and started investigating how they were being depicted.

 The family of three was welcomed to the United States by an African American organization in August 1989.
 In the US, they met Jesse Jackson, a former president candidate, and Tom Bradley, the Los Angeles mayor at the time.